jogarman/get_plain_text_from_pdf_by_OCR/README.md

 notebook that reads a folder with pdfs copy the content in a .txt.
 It allows scanned documents The most challenging part is installing all the dependencies.

+--- Create a virtual enviroment

+--- Install requirements en the virtual enviroment

 --- Activate a virtual enviroment

 --- Install scoop to install poppler